JackMordaunt/ReleaseRentention/readme.md

   It is not clear whether recency should be preferred over deployment.
 If deployment is preferred then deployed releases would not consume `n`.

-Meta assumptions:
+### Meta assumptions

-- Simple CLI because small scope.
+- simple command line interface

+  Library is abstracted to easy to plug into a different entry point eg an HTTP server.

-- Read data of disk for convenience.
+- read data of disk for convenience

+  In reality this data probably comes over the network from a database.

-- Data stored in flat List for two reasons:
+- data stored in flat `List`

   1. Easy queries via LINQ.
   2. No data access patterns to optimise for.

+- simple data as structs

+  Communicates that the data is plain.
+Could help performance at scale.